brianhouse/art_and_code/units/3_nonlinearity/description.md

 # Nonlinearity

 <!--
+- apologies for cancelling class on Tuesday (my wife had a baby on Monday, so it's been an awesome but logistically challenging week)
+- you'll have an extra weekend to work on this assignment

 1:
+- when I say linear, what does that mean? -> cassette
-- examples of nonlinearity? movies, books
+- examples of nonlinearity?
+    - choose your own adventure stories (page numbers)
+    - nonlinear storytelling in films (pulp fiction) -> kinoautomat
+- digital media are inherently structured nonlinearly (audio editing, jump back and forth)
+- zork is one example (responses to playing it)
+- everyone review the notes in the assignment
+/

 - have them work on response to a question

+/
-this is harder than the last assignment, so you'll need to start working on it earlier -->
+note that this is harder than the last assignment, so you'll need to start working on it earlier

+review the notes in the assignment!
+-->

 ## Concept